 Features

-The Big Daddy Deluxe is massive for a swag and boasts a 70mm queen sized mattress.
+The Big Daddy Deluxe is massive for a swag and boasts a 70mm queen-sized mattress.
 It features a freestanding design made possible by arched end poles and a telescopic centre pole.

-A 450 GSM PVC bucket floor ensures groundwater doesn’t get it and the shell feels quality, made from 400GSM Ripstop poly cotton canvas.
-The canvas rolls back on both sides to reveal a fly for ultimate airflow and large storm flaps can be found at each end of the tent.
+A 450 GSM PVC bucket floor ensures groundwater doesn’t get it, and the shell feels quality, made from 400 GSM Ripstop poly cotton canvas.
+The canvas rolls back on both sides to reveal a fly for airflow, and large storm flaps can be found at each end.

 For those looking for a place to store their glasses and mobile phone, there are a couple of handy pockets on the inside.